 - The circular movement should be as large as possible.

-Breathing while doing Leg Rotation in Yoga – Pada Chakrasana
+Breathing pattern while doing Leg Rotation in Yoga – Pada Chakrasana

 - Inhale while moving the leg(s) upwards.